Arkist1/mastermindAI/readme.md

     result = sum(averages) / len(averages)

     # print result
-    print(f"The simple algorithm gets the answer in an average of {result} tries)
+    print(f"The simple algorithm gets the answer in an average of {result} tries")